dumpmemory/socks6/README.md

 [BCP14 boilerplate](https://datatracker.ietf.org/doc/html/rfc8174#section-2), you know what it is, omitted.

 - All QUIC stream use same protocol with TCP, no "control stream"
-- For each QUIC connection, except command NOOP, all stream SHOULD use same command code. i.e. BIND and CONNECT in same connection's different stream is not allowed.
-BIND and NOOP is allowed. (to reduce impl complexity, can be remove with some restriction)

 - Client SHOULD try to authenticate over every stream until one stream finished authentication (either success or fail).
-- Server SHOULD only authenticate first incoming stream.
+- Server SHOULD only authenticate first incoming stream, when fail, close entire conn.
 - All stream in a connection are belongs to same session.

 (stack option may wont works as expected?)